fauzt/nodeJS-assignment/README.md

 ## Installation

 Cmake is needed to build the addon.
-After installation of Cmake, the environment variable for Cmake should be set `cmake = installedfolder\CMake\bin\cmake.exe`.
+After installation of Cmake, the environment variable for Cmake should be set

+`cmake = installedfolder\CMake\bin\cmake.exe`

 This is to ensure cmake-js can find and access it.

 Run the installation script, `build.sh`, while in the root directory.
 The module will be built and installed with the necessary dependencies.